May 3, 2014

 Sacramento State’s Doctor of Physical Therapy (DPT) is a three-year program dedicated to graduating professional, evidence-informed physical therapists who have the knowledge and skills to provide patient care in any practice environment.
 The program’s curriculum is designed to provide a foundation in the science and art of physical therapy, one that engages students in clinical reasoning through problem-solving within the context of patient cases, both actual and simulated.
 In addition, students complete 36 weeks of full-time internships at three locations to learn by doing in their respective practice settings.

-The Sacramento State DPT is one of the first doctoral programs in the nation to integrate a mock electronic medical records (EMR) system into its curriculum, preparing students to discover and document data from simulated medical records.
-It also allows for collaboration with other health care professional colleagues through the shared EMR documentation system.
-Further, the department is one of the few to use a state-of-the-art simulation lab to educate physical therapy students, along with nursing students, in caring for and responding to emergencies with patients in an acute-care environment.
+The Sacramento State DPT program is one of the few to use a state-of-the-art simulation lab to educate physical therapy students, along with nursing students, in caring for and responding to emergencies with patients in an acute-care environment.
 Finally, Sacramento State is the first California State University campus to receive the requisite authorization to offer an independent DPT program.

 The Department of Physical Therapy at Sacramento State was established in 1995 to prepare health care practitioners to serve the community and region.
 Since its inception, the Physical Therapy Department has been dedicated to the success and professional development of all students so that they are prepared to provide excellent care to the diverse communities they serve.
 Over the years, Sacramento State’s physical therapy graduates have been destined for jobs in their choice of practice setting.
 The Sac State program is fully accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), and graduates are eligible to take the national licensure examination.
-Our graduates have an overall passing rate of 99% on that examination, and 100% of graduates report working at sites such as hospitals, clinics, skilled nursing facilities or schools.
+Our graduates from the last three years have an overall passing rate of 97% on that examination, and 100% of new graduates responding to our 6-month survey report working at sites such as hospitals, clinics, skilled nursing facilities or schools.

 DPT Mission Statement